mmelkumyan/anim-t380-2022-assignments/assignment-5/README.md

 ## Buttons

 - `Radius slider`: Sets the radius of the sphere
+- `Step size slider`: Size of each step around sphere in degrees.
+A higher value yields a lower resolution.
-- `Generate`: Generates a sphere of cubes with the given radius.
+- `Generate`: Generates a sphere of cubes with the given radius and step size.

 ## Example